JChartier001/merch/README.md

 `deleteUser(userId)` -> deletes everything dependent on the user

-## 3️⃣ Environment Variables
+## Environment Variables

 In order for the app to function correctly, the user must set up their own environment variables.

-create a .env file that includes the following:
+- ### create a .env file that includes the following:

-🚫 These are just examples, replace them with the specifics for your app
+- PORT=5032

- _ STAGING_DB - optional development db for using functionality not available in SQLite _ NODE_ENV - set to "development" until ready for "production" _ JWT_SECRET - you can generate this by using a python shell and running import random''.join([random.SystemRandom().choice('abcdefghijklmnopqrstuvwxyz0123456789!@#\$%^&amp;_(-_=+)') for i in range(50)])
+- NODE_ENV=development --- set to "development" until ready for "production"
-_ SENDGRID_API_KEY - this is generated in your Sendgrid account \* stripe_secret - this is generated in the Stripe dashboard
+- JWT_SECRET=[any randomly generated or complex string will work here]

 ## Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+- When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 Please note we have a [code of conduct](./code_of_conduct.md).
 Please follow it in all your interactions with the project.